-PERSONAL BELONGINGS: While in this phase of operation, children may not bring in any personal belongings aside from what is approved.
-No toys or personal items from home will be permitted at this time.
-Bedding will be sent home on the last day of each week, and it is mandatory that bedding be laundered before returning the next week.
+PERSONAL BELONGINGS: Bedding will be sent home on the last day of each week, and it is mandatory that bedding be laundered before returning the next week.
 Bedding will be stored in large plastic bags for health and safety reasons.
-At this time, bedding will not be needed at school since nap time will occur at home.
+All items must be labeled with your child's name on it.